 Applications are due no later than 11:59 p.m.
-CST on the day of the deadline.
+CST the day of the deadline.

-The MBA essay questions for the 2018-2019 admissions season remain unchanged from the previous cycle.
+The MBA essay questions for the 2019-2020 admissions season remain unchanged from the previous cycle, so our analysis of the essay questions also remains the same.
 Like last year, McCombs business school asks its applicants to write two required essays that seek to draw out applicants’ individuality, motivations, and ability to collaborate, while also asking them what their career goals are and how they are seeking to achieve them at McCombs.